mrios22/vortex-core-lisp-dvorak/README.md

 To get easy access to the arrows and numeric keypad, I programmed the ``Right Win`` button to serve as a toggle between ``L3`` and ``L0``.

+## Installing this keyboard configuration.

+If you would like to copy my configuration rather than programming it in yourself, you can download ``vortex-core-dvorak.json`` from this repository and then upload it into TcFreddie's MPC webpage.
+Download the binary code from the webpage.
+Unplug your keyboard, hold down the ``Fn + d`` keycaps, and plug the board back in.
+Your OS should recognize the keyboard as a storage device.
+Delete the file on that storage device and replace it with the binary file you downloaded from the MPC page.
+Eject the drive.
+Disconnect and then reconnect the keyboard.
+Your keyboard should now be programmed with my configuration.